Recruitment guidance in response to COVID-19

 Are job interviews happening in-person or online?

-The hiring authority and agency recruitment teams are responsible for coordinating interviews, but in general, first interviews are usually by phone with follow-up interviews in-person.
-Under current circumstances, it is recommended that all interviews be conducted by phone or video conference.
+The hiring authority and agency recruitment teams are responsible for coordinating interviews, but in general, first interviews are usually by phone with follow-up interviews in-person if deemed safe to do so.
+Under current circumstances, it is still recommended that all interviews be conducted by phone or video conference.
 If an agency elects to have an in-person interview, we recommend that the social distancing protocols from the Washington State Department of Health be strictly followed during an in-person interview (don’t shake hands, sit 6 feet apart, etc.).
 If you have an in-person interview scheduled with an agency and would like to request a remote interview, please contact the hiring authority or recruitment team to determine what options are available.

 What if I don’t feel well on the day of my in-person interview?